 Dental Education History

-The dental units at Fort Gordon prior to 1974 had only one mission--dental care for the soldiers.
+The dental units at Fort Eisenhower prior to 1974 had only one mission--dental care for the soldiers.
 In 1974 a one-year General Dentistry Training Program was started at Tingay Dental Clinic and the new alternate dental education mission begun.
 This one-year program continued until 1981.

 The one-year clinical portion of the Endodontic Training Program began at Tingay Dental Clinic in 1975 and continued until 1978.
 In 1982 a complete two-year Endodontic Training Program began and has grown from two residents in 1982 to eight residents in 1998.